-- Major: over 3,500 ADT
+• Major: over 3,500 ADT

-- Collector: 1,500 to 3,500 ADT

-- Local: 100 to 1,500 ADT
+Collector: 1,500 to 3,500 ADTLocal: 100 to 1,500 ADT

-Below, in TABLE 9, is a summary from the DCM of lighting for intersections.
+Below, in Table 9, is a summary from the DCM of lighting for intersections.
 This table will be used to design lighting improvements at the project intersections.
-Intersection lighting classifications for the project intersections will be Collector/Local based upon the design year ADT as shown in SECTION V.B.
+Intersection lighting classifications for the project intersections will be Collector/Local based upon the design year ADT as shown in Section V.B.

-Functional Lighting Classification Average Maintained Illuminance (low pedestrian area) Maximum Uniformity Ratio
+Functional Lighting Classification Average Maintained Illuminance (medium pedestrian area) Maximum Uniformity Ratio

-Major/Major 1.8 3.0
+Major/Major 2.6 3.0

-Major/Collector 1.5 3.0
+Major/Collector 2.2 3.0

-Major/Local 1.3 3.0
+Major/Local 2.0 3.0

-Collector/Collector 1.2 4.0
+Collector/Collector 1.8 4.0

-Collector/Local 1.0 4.0
+Collector/Local 1.6 4.0

-Local/Local 0.8 6.0
+Local/Local 1.4 6.0